Aslan (band): Reunion

 In early 2001, Aslan recorded a single, "She's So Beautiful" (featuring Sinéad O'Connor on backing vocals), which entered the Irish Singles Chart at number nine on the week ending 26 July 2001 and peaked at number eight the following week.
 The band released the follow-up "Different Man", which charted at number seven.
 In September 2001, Aslan's studio album, Waiting for This Madness to End entered the Irish Album Chart at number one, and reached platinum sales certification after only four weeks.
 During Christmas 2001, Aslan again sold out the 9,000 capacity Point Theatre.
 In 2002 Aslan were nominated for eight categories in the Hot Press readers' poll.

 In October 2005, the band released a 48-track CD, named Platinum.
 The album contains the singles, b-sides and rarities of their career.
 The Platinum collection went into the charts at number three and after several weeks achieved platinum sales.
 The band played yet another headlining gig at the Point Theatre on 27 December 2005.

 The band helped write and perform "How Can I Protect You", the tenth track for Alabama 3 on their 2006 album, Outlaw.
 Their next album, For Some Strange Reason, was released in October 2007 and debuted at number eight in the Irish Albums Chart.
 This was their first album based solely on new material not to debut in top spot since 1997's Here Comes Lucy Jones.
 Two singles, "Here Comes the Sun" and "Jealous Little Thing" were released prior to the album.
 Singer Damien Dempsey makes an appearance on the new album on the track "Bullets and Diamonds".

 On 15 February 2008, Aslan won the award for Best Irish Band at the 2008 Meteor Awards.
 Soon afterwards, Tony McGuinness announced on the band's website that he would be moving to Australia for one year with his family, and would be replaced by Rodney O'Brien as bass player for Aslan during that time.
-On 7 November 2008, Aslan performed "Always" on a Balcony overlooking Dame Street, in Dublin for the music viral show BalconyTV.
+On 7 November 2008, Aslan performed "Always" on a balcony overlooking Dame Street, in Dublin for the music viral show BalconyTV.
 In May 2009, Aslan released "Uncased" and reached number two in the Irish Singles Chart.
 The band toured Australia in December 2011 playing to large crowds of predominantly expatriates.

 Their album Nudie Books and Frenchies was released in April 2012 and reached number one in the Irish Albums Chart.

 Aslan released their next single "Secret Smile" on 10 July 2015.
 They also released their single "Now I Know" in 2018, with a 30th anniversary version of Feel No Shame on vinyl and CD.
-In early 2019, they released a 25th anniversary edition of Goodbye Charlie Moonhead on vinyl, excluding the track "Maybe I’m Obsessed".
+In early 2019, they released a 25th anniversary edition of Goodbye Charlie Moonhead on vinyl, excluding the track "Maybe I'm Obsessed".

+Death of Christy Dignam

+Christy Dignam died at his home on 13 June 2023 at the age of 63, from complications associated with amyloidosis and myeloma.

+In February 2024, Aslan announced new singer Lee Tomkins as they prepared to embark on an Irish tour.